Quick, name three ways to invest in real estate.

 5. Real Estate Crowdfunding Websites

 A recent addition to the catalog of real estate investing options, crowdfunding websites often offer strong returns to investors.
+They also allow for easy diversification across many real estate markets and property types, from residential to office space, retail to industrial and beyond.

 Different real estate crowdfunding websites follow different investing models.
 Some have a single pooled fund, or several large pooled funds, which pay all investors the same return.
 The fund buys, updates, manages, and sometimes sells properties using funds raised from the public.
 It’s much like investing in an REIT, except it’s less regulated by the SEC and isn’t required to pay out 90% of net profits in dividends.